Trump Floats Terminating NAFTA, Warns Congress Not To Interfere With Negotiations

 — Donald J. Trump (@realDonaldTrump) September 1, 2018

-Evidently, President Trump continues to maintain a hardliner stance against Canada, at least when it comes to trade.
+Evidently, President Trump continues to maintain a hardline stance against Canada, at least when it comes to trade.
 On Monday, as reported by CBS News, Trump threatened to slap tariffs on Canadian-made cars.

 “I think with Canada, frankly, the easiest thing we can do is to tariff their cars coming in,” the POTUS said.
 About 10 percent of cars sold in the U.S. are made, along with auto parts, in Canada, CBS News noted.
 Therefore, the tariffs would disrupt the American auto industry, cause price hikes of up to 25 percent, and create production disruptions.

-According to NPR, Trump’s Canada comments shocked Canadian politicians, who remain unnerved by Trump’s determination to impose his will on Canada.
+According to NPR, Trump’s Canada comments shocked Canadian politicians who remain unnerved by Trump’s determination to impose his will on Canada.

 “We have here, a president who in his public utterances is completely disconnected from the truth,” Gordon Ritchie, Canada’s former ambassador for trade negotiations, told NPR.